Paul Phua: Paul Phua Poker

 In 2016, Phua started his own poker strategy website Paul Phua Poker.
 Players such as Phil Ivey, Timofey Kuznetsov, Dan Colman, Daniel Cates, Tom Dwan, Sam Trickett, Lauren Roberts and others have contributed videos and tips for the site.
 The site also promotes six-plus hold 'em, a newer variation of Texas hold 'em where the cards valued 2 through 5 are removed.

 Phua is close personal friends with many of these stars who often give interviews on his YouTube channel.
 He has the closest relationship with Tom Dwan.

 Personal life

 Phua and his son Phua Wai Kit Darren both play poker.
-He currently resides in Macau.
 In July 2014, Paul Phua was arrested by the FBI on charges of handling close to $400 million in illegal sports betting.
-The US Department of Justice also alleged that Phua was a senior member of the Hong Kong 14K triad.
 However, U.S. District Judge Andrew Gordon ruled that the FBI's raid of Phua's villa at Caesar's Palace was unconstitutional, and the case against him was dismissed in June 2015.